 BOARD OF DIRECTORS

-Members of the Cooma Universities Centre board represent key community, industry, business and government agencies and are all dedicated to the advancement of tertiary education in the Snowy Mountains area.
+Members of the Country Universities Centre Snowy Monaro board represent key community, industry, business and government agencies and are all dedicated to the advancement of tertiary education in the Snowy Mountains area.

 Carolyn Ewart is a General Education and Outreach teacher for TAFE in Cooma, Queanbeyan and Bombala.
 Carolyn is also the TVET (TAFE delivered Vocational Education) Coordinator for Cooma TAFE and local high schools, involved with year 11 & 12 students completing a Vocational subject as part of their HSC.
 Carolyn is currently on the management committee of MCCR (Monaro Committee for Cancer Research), raising money for cancer patients and research in the local area.
 Carolyn also works with some of the smaller local schools to teach drama and movement.
 Carolyn is married to Peter Ewart of Peak View andhas lived on the family farm in the Monaro for 32 years.
 She believes in the importance of education and making it happen in our community is vital on all levels.